andreaTP/andreaTP.github.io/content/posts/java-shell-4-kube.md

 Wait, wait, what's going on???

-Let's go through the BOM of this demo first:
+Let's go through the BOM (Bill of Material) of the used tools first:

 ## :globe_with_meridians: Kubernetes extensions